 Google maps does a great job showing which lines to take and where the docks are.

-The only DISCOUNT option is for travelers between 14 and 29.
-You can get a 72 hour pass for 22 euros when paired with the Rolling Venice discount card (discounts on sights and shops) for 6 euros.
+The only DISCOUNT option is for travelers between 6 and 29.
+You can get a 72-hour pass for €27 when paired with the Rolling Venice discount card (discounts on sights and shops) for €6.

-how to get from Marco Polo airport to Venice
+How to get from Marco Polo Airport to Venice | Cheap & Fast

 Now that you know how to get from Marco Polo airport to Venice start planning your tours and activities!
 I highly recommend taking a walking tour.